|

 Team Can-Am members and friends

-load Steven Pope's newly constructed
+Steven Pope's newly constructed

 "Swift" F-S